intro

 A search committee should represent a variety of perspectives on the role, function, and customers of the position in question.

-A good committee might include individuals who will be peers of the new hire, people in his or her reporting chain, and other appropriate constituents.
-The committee should reflect diversity in aspects of gender, race, and discipline to inform discussions of different thoughts, experiences, and perspectives.
-A diverse committee will include representation from different organizational levels, where appropriate.
+A good committee might include individuals who will be peers of the new hire, people in his or her reporting chain, and other appropriate stakeholders.
+The committee should include members from different organizational levels and disciplines to inform discussions of different thoughts, experiences, and perspectives.

 The committee should also have at least one member who can technically qualify the candidates as having the knowledge, skills, and competencies to successfully perform the job.